arpitbbhayani/articles/blogs/better-programmer.md

  - build one complex system every 4 months

 # Once a while build something inspired from real world
-After a certain stage writing programs restricted to computer science domain (like Data Structures and Algorithms or some Management systems) becomes a piece of cake.
-To take your programming to the next level you should model something from the real world like
+After a certain stage writing programs restricted to computer science domain (like Data Structures and Algorithms or some Management systems) does not challenge you anymore then to spice things up a bit you should model something from the real world like

   - [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion)
   - [double pendulum](https://en.wikipedia.org/wiki/Double_pendulum)